UlysseVautier/Moon/_posts/2018-05-10-Building-the-Autonomous-Sailboat-part2.md

 ## The Arduino

 The Arduino Mega acquires all the data from the sensors and acts on the actuators (sail and rudder).
 It is basically the lowest level of decision making computer on the boat.
 That is why its code has to be robust and secure.
 It also has to be configurable and depend on the hardware of the boat.
 I will talk about this component based software architecture here.
-But first of all let's see how the code is done in the Arduino
+But first of all let's see how the code is done in the Arduino.

+To see for yourself all of the source code, don't hesitate to look at the [Arduino](https://github.com/Plymouth-Sailboat/SailBoatArduinoInterface) repository with all the source-code inside.

 ### The Code Inside the Chip